robsontenorio/lighthouse-docs/docs/getting-started-tutorial-beginners.md

 ## What is Lighthouse?

-A GraphQL Server for Laravel.
-Lighthouse is a PHP package that allows you to serve a GraphQL endpoint from your Laravel application.
-It greatly reduces the boilerplate required to create a schema, integrates well with any Laravel project, and is highly customizable giving you full control over your data.
+Lighthouse is A GraphQL Server for Laravel.
+It is a PHP package that allows you to serve a GraphQL endpoint from your Laravel application.
+Lighthouse greatly reduces the boilerplate required to create a schema (SDL).
+It integrates well with any Laravel project and is highly customizable, giving you full control over your data.

 1. Write a schema according GraphQL specification;
 1. Decorate it with some built-in Lighthouse directives;